May 14, 2020

 There are a few reasons people reject the Gospel upon hearing it.
 Perhaps the most common reason is procrastination.
 They put it off, thinking that they will have plenty of time to receive Christ later on.
 That’s the case in Acts 24.
 In this passage, Paul is a prisoner of Caesarea and the Roman judge, Felix calls for him to answer questions he has about Jesus Christ.
 Paul preaches a Christ-centered message, and the conviction of the Holy Spirit is so strong, Felix trembles.
 Felix was at the threshold of salvation, but then he did something that so many people do: he said, “When I have a convenient season, I will call for you.”
 (Acts 24:25)

-See, also the pressures that confronted him.
 When the Holy Spirit convicted Felix, the devil moved in to confront him.
-There were three mighty forces that warred against this man’s soul—the world, the flesh and the devil.
+There were three mighty forces that warred against this man’s soul—the world, the flesh, and the devil.
 These are three enemies we all face, and sometimes, like Felix, they cause us to retreat.

 But he forgot, as many of us do… tomorrow may never come.